Harriete Estel Berman

 Harriete Estel Berman (born 1952) is an American artist known for her sculptures and jewelry made from post-consumer, recycled household goods, and her satirical explorations of women's roles in society.

 Early life and education

 Berman was born in Harrisburg, Pennsylvania.
 She attended Syracuse University, and was granted a BFA in 1974.
 In 1980, she earned an MFA from Tyler School of Art, Temple University.

 In 1990, she was the Artist in Residence at the Cranbrook Academy of Art.
 She has also been a lecturer and teacher at California College of Arts & Crafts and Vermont College of Norwich University.

-She currently lives and works in California.
+She currently lives and works in San Mateo, California.

 Artistic career

-Selected solo exhibitions include "grass\ 'gras\" (2000) at the Wustum Museum (now Racine Art Museum), "The Family of Appliances You Can Believe In," at Sybaris Gallery (1999), and the Barbican Center in London (1998).